Mark Shimada

 Potrebbe piacerti anche

-English Phrasal Verb Practice for “put in” and “take out”
+English Phrasal Verb Practice for “check in” and “check out”

-Dive into a tale where Mr. Jenkins and Emily use "put in" and "take out" to make dreams a reality.
-This story is perfect for mastering these essential English phrasal verbs and celebrating the joy of small achievements!
+Emily's family adventure in learning how to "check in" and "check out" from places, items, and experiences.
+From museums to cafes and parks, every step is an opportunity to explore and connect.
+Dive into this story to master these essential English phrasal verbs.
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi